The best place to start, is looking at how much interest you’ll be charged on debt versus how much interest you’ll earn through saving.

 It could be for:

-Bad debt may cost you a lot of money and not leave you financially better off.
+Bad debt can cost you a lot of money and not leave you financially better off.

 It could be for:

-It’s important to keep in mind that not all long-term borrowing is good and not all short-term borrowing is bad.
-For example, if you use your credit card, but repay it in full each month then you might not be charged any interest, depending on the types of transactions you make.
+Remember, not all long-term borrowing is good, and not all short-term borrowing is bad.
+For example, if you use your credit card but repay it in full each month – you might not be charged any interest, depending on the types of transactions you make.

-Or, if you have a mortgage that’s costing you too much and you’re struggling to meet other costs, it’s not necessarily ‘good debt’.
+Or, if you have a big mortgage and you’re struggling to meet other costs, it’s not necessarily ‘good debt’.